SAP/jenkins-library/documentation/docs/steps/neoDeploy.md

 * `runtime` - Name of SAP Cloud Platform application runtime
 * `runtime-version` - Version of SAP Cloud Platform application runtime
 * `size` - Compute unit (VM) size.
 Acceptable values: lite, pro, prem, prem-plus.

+The step is prepared for being executed in docker.
+The corresponding parameters can be applied.
+See step `dockerExecute` for details.

 ## Return value
 none